 “They must have thought it looked official or something, because they said, ‘Right on through, sir,'” said Max.
 “The same thing happened when I reached Empire.”
 When Max pulled his car into the driveway, a pile of lumber marked the place his house once stood.
 “It was the first and only time I saw my father cry,” said Max.
 His family had little before Betsy, and now they had nothing.

-Max stopped his maddening rush to riches long enough to marry Rhonda in 1972.
+Max stopped his maddening rush to riches long enough to marry Rhonda.
 Two years later, they were devastated when their first child was born with brain damage.
-Rhonda accepted an invitation to attend a revival meeting hoping God would miraculously heal their daughter.
-God didn’t heal their daughter, but he did heal Max and Rhonda’s hearts.
+Rhonda accepted an invitation to attend a revival meeting, hoping God would miraculously heal their daughter.
+God didn’t heal their daughter.
+He healed Max and Rhonda’s hearts.
 “I married a smokin, drinkin, cussin woman who didn’t keep house,” said Max.
 “Within a month after she committed her life to Christ, she had changed so dramatically, I went to church to find out what happened to my wife.”

 Max attended services with his wife for several months before he accepted Christ.
 “I simply knelt at the altar one Wednesday night,” said Max, “and I said, ‘God I’m sorry.'”
 After he dedicated his life to Christ, a desire to preach replaced the desire to become the biggest crew boat owner in the gulf.

 Max committed his business to Christ and changed the names of his boats to King of Kings, Redeemer, Resurrection, Rapture, and Revelation.
-Several years later, an opportunity to enter full time ministry arose.
-He appointed his brother as president of the business and Max and his family moved to central Louisiana to pioneer a church in Dry Prong.
+Several years later, an opportunity to enter full-time ministry arose.
+He appointed his brother as president of the business, and Max and his family moved to central Louisiana to pioneer a church.

 Before Max and Rhonda entered the ministry, they made a commitment to trust God to sustain them and refused to take a salary from his transportation business.
 One person in Pastor Max’s congregation of eighteen women and two men had a job.
 He needed a miracle to support his family.

-The congregation erected a thirty foot cross to represent the cross of Christ and two smaller crosses for the two thieves who were crucified with him.
-All of the crosses consisted of steel framing.
+The congregation had purchased land to build a new church and use the Biblical representation of Golgotha’s three crosses as a “logo.”
+They erected a thirty-foot cross to represent the cross of Christ and two smaller crosses for the two thieves who were crucified with him.
+All the crosses had steel framing.
 They intended to cover the crosses with wood and illuminate them at night.
-Their plans came to a halt when FEMA banned all new construction in lower Plaquemines unless it was elevated to a height of fourteen feet.
+Their plans came to a halt when they could not get a permit for new construction.

 Forced to abandon their plans for a new church, the steel crosses stood as a testimony to the unfinished project for many years.
 Over time, the crosses rusted, and the site became an eyesore.
 When Pastor Max received complaints from the community that the crosses should be maintained, he prayed God would take away the reproach the crosses had become.

-Every year Christians gather at the crosses to pray for God’s protection on the first day of hurricane season.
-When asked what he would do if a hurricane hit, Pastor Latham replied, “We’ll know one thing; it won’t be because we haven’t prayed.”
-He attributes the times hurricanes veered off course at the last minute sparing the vulnerable community to prayer.
+Every year, Christians gather at the crosses to pray for God’s protection on the first day of hurricane season.
+When asked what he would do if a hurricane hit, Pastor Max replied, “We’ll know one thing; it won’t be because we haven’t prayed.”
+He attributes the times hurricanes veered off course at the last minute, sparing the vulnerable community, to prayer.